machaniG/machaniG.github.io/_posts/2021-06-09-E-commerce-marketing.md

 ![alt text](/img/vipsales_loc_gender.png "Stacked Bars")
 ![alt text](/img/vip_customers_location&gender.png "Column Plot")

+Most VIP sales come from Chicago and California and mainly from female customers.
+However, There are more male than female customers in Chicago.

 ### Which Product Categories are Associated with High-Value Transactions?

 The aim is to discover which categories drive the most revenue from big spenders and inform inventory, promotions, and procurement.